HawesJM/GymPlanner/readme.md

 ##### Architecture

-Gym Spotter is built using pure HTML5 and CSS according to the principles of creating a responsive and accessible static front-end user-centric website.
-Bootstrap and media queries were also used to ensure responsive design.
+Gym Planner is built using HTML5, CSS and JavaScript according to the principles of creating a responsive and interactive front-end user-centric website.
+Bootstrap and media queries were also used to ensure responsive design, and occasionally the jQuery library is used.

 ![alt text](assets/images/mock-up-image.png)

 ##### User Experience Design

 For fist time visitors I imagined the user wanting to quickly and easily develop and retrieve a personalised workout plan tailored to them and their needs, without overwhelming information or overly complex data input.
-For frequent and returning users I wanted offer a basic framework where they can set and improve on their own exercise goals, and monitor their personal performance against certain external standards that regular gym goers would be already aware of.
+For frequent and returning users I wanted offer to a basic framework with which they can set and improve on their own exercise goals, and monitor their personal performance against certain external standards that regular gym goers would be already aware of.
 In both cases I wanted clear and easily navigable content on desktop, tablet and also mobile device so users can effectively set their goals and monitor their progress while working out or while taking some rest in their downtime.

 ##### Navigation